 As I have written elsewhere, I followed a zettelkasten-like process for many years.
 This began with learning the note card method in high school history and English classes, followed by my time on the debate team.
 In debate, we didn’t use note cards, but instead paper.
 But the process we followed was very similar to the traditional note card method and to zettelkasten.
 I used these methods very effectively all throughout undergraduate studies.

-But I still wondered: Was this system really the right way to go all along, or am I just being nostalgic?
+But, if I’m honest, I have to admit that sometimes I still wonder if this system really was the right way to go all along.
+Am I just being nostalgic?

 A moment of clarity on all of this came as I was reading Graham Harman‘s book on Bruno Latour, Prince of Networks.
 As a science and technology studies (STS) person, I am very familiar with Latour’s work.
 I was interested to read Harman’s take on Latour as a philosopher and metaphysician, which is a slightly different twist to the way us STSers typically think about Latour.
 (In fact, I’m not sure I buy Harman’s overall argument.
 But that’s for another post.)